AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 ## Theophilus.

-Theophilus of Antioch, who wrote about AD 180, and was bishop of Antioch, speaks of *aionian* torments, and *aionian* fire, but he must have used the terms as did Origen and the other ancient Universalists, for he says: \"For just as a vessel which, after it has been made, has some flaw, is remade or remolded, that it may become new and bright, so it comes to man by death For in some way or other he is broken up, that he may come forth in the resurrection whole, I mean spotless, and righteous, and immortal.\"[^282]
+Theophilus of Antioch, who wrote about 180 AD, and was bishop of Antioch, speaks of *aionian* torments, and *aionian* fire, but he must have used the terms as did Origen and the other ancient Universalists, for he says: \"For just as a vessel which, after it has been made, has some flaw, is remade or remolded, that it may become new and bright, so it comes to man by death.
+For in some way or other he is broken up, that he may come forth in the resurrection whole, I mean spotless, and righteous, and immortal.\"[^282]

 ## Tertullian.

-Tertullian (Quintus Septimius Florens Tertullianus) was born in Carthage, Africa, about AD 160, and died AD 220.
+Tertullian (Quintus Septimius Florens Tertullianus) was born in Carthage, Africa, about 160 AD, and died 220 AD.
 He had a fine Pagan education in Roman law and rhetoric, but lived a heathen into mature manhood, and confesses that his life had been one of vice and licentiousness.[^283] Converted to Christianity he became in later years a presbyter.
 He lived a moral and religious life after his conversion, but the heathen doctrines he retained rendered his spirit harsh and bitter.
-About AD 202 he joined the Montanists, a schismatic, ascetic sect.
+About 202 AD he joined the Montanists, a schismatic, ascetic sect.
 Those who sympathized with him were known as Tertullianists as late as the Fifth Century.
-His abilities were great, but, as Schaff says, he was the opposite of the equally genial, less vigorous, but more learned and comprehensive Origen.
+His abilities were great, but, as **Schaff** says, he was the opposite of the equally genial, less vigorous, but more learned and comprehensive Origen.